 Another KPI to consider is your conversation rate.
 Once somebody visits your eCommerce store, how likely are they to spend money before leaving?
 How much do they spend on average?
 Are there any conflating factors, such as time of day or time of year?
 These are metrics to keep a close eye on.

 One last metric that every business should watch is their email sign-up rates.
 Email lists, along with more modern text/phone lists, are the best way for any business to keep in touch with their customers.
 Nobody can take away an email list from a business, whereas social media platforms come and go all the time.
 Measuring email sign-ups and conversion rates is a good way to track your business’s success in marketing and community building.
+When we talk about email marketing, you will find this video useful if you want to automate your email campaigns:

 Your goal is to use a suite of metrics that will actually make sense to you during the natural flow of business.
 When you are busy and have a lot to do in the day, will you be able to look at the metrics for 5-10 minutes and draw useful conclusions?